miklobit/gdrive_provider/README.md

 #### a Google Drive data provider for QGIS
 ![main dialog](https://github.com/enricofer/gdrive_provider/blob/master/docs/main_dialog.png?raw=true)
 ## 1. About the plugin
-GooGIS is a QGIS plugin is a experimental plugin derivated from [pseudo_csv_provider](http://github.com/g-sherman/pseudo_csv_provider).
+GooGIS is an experimental QGIS plugin derivated from [pseudo_csv_provider](http://github.com/g-sherman/pseudo_csv_provider) by @g-sherman.
 It keeps syncronization between a local memory layer and a remote google drive sheet and provides a simple peer to peer cloud environment for sharing and editing geospatial contents with other users.
 It's only required a valid Google account.
 ### How it works
 The QGIS layer data structure (geometry and attributes) is stored in a remote Google Spreadsheet.
 The plugin manages read/write rights on the layer, tracks concurrent data access and editing, and syncronizes local and remote table on start/end editing.
 Many users can concurrently view and modify spatial data without conflicts.